zgovani/quickstart-amazon-eks/SUBMODULE_README.md

-# quickstart-aws-eks

-This is a work in progress framework for building quick starts on kubernetes.

-Aims to provide:
+# Re-using Amazon EKS Quick Start as a component in your own project

+This Quick Start is designed as a framework for deploying kubernetes based applications into Amazon EKS using AWS CloudFormation.
+It can be used to provide:

 * 3 possible entry points:
   * new vpc and EKS cluster